All Episodes

 It's a very troubling situation for many people I talk to.

-In the hearing they're gonna address, according to Doug Collins, ranking member of the judiciary, as to number one, the status of the Durham Investigation.
+In the hearing, they're going to address, according to Doug Collins, ranking member of the judiciary, as to number one, the status of the Durham investigation, and number two, are there adequate resources?

-Um, for all the people that ask me, I do believe that the evidence is so overwhelming and so incontrovertible.
+For all the people that ask me, I do believe that the evidence is so overwhelming and so incontrovertible.

 And what my sources tell me is they've gone so deep and wide that that's why it takes a long time.

-And unlike the inspector general, they actually have the power and authority to convene a grand jury and to charge people.
+And unlike the Inspector General, they actually have the power and authority to convene a grand jury and to charge people.

 That's important.